 |Year||No. of Lender*||Avg. loan amount||Avg. annual rate, %||No. of Loans||Amount of loans, million|

 *Number of “brick-and-mortar” and internet lenders (without branches)

 The History of Payday Loans in Utah

 - 1999 – Utah passed “S.B.
 57, the “Regulation of Check Cashing” (Title 7, Chapter 23, Check Cashing Registration Act).
-It required registration and regulation of companies that provide check cashing or deferred deposit loan (payday loan) services, or both.”
+Utah Law required the registration and regulation of any company that serves consumers through check cashing or payday loan services.
 (According to the report of the Commissioner of Financial Institutions of Utah.)

 - 2003 – S. 130 amended the “Regulation of Check Cashers” and allowed borrowers to rescind deferred deposit loans by 5 p.m. the next business day and also to make partial payments in increments of at least $5 at no cost.
 Internet lenders also became covered by those laws.

 - 2006 – The Military Lending Act effectively capped payday loans offered to the military at 36% APR.
 This federal law has no exceptions, thus, no lender in Utah is now allowed to offer loans to the military in excess of 36% APR.

 - 2008 – S. 83 amended the “Regulation of Check Cashers” and prohibited lenders from extending a new loan on the same business day the payment is made.